static-frame/static-frame/doc/source/articles/freethread.md

 ### Multi-Threaded Function Application with Free-Threaded Python 3.13t

-As shown below, the performance benefits of multi-threaded processing in 3.13t are consistent across all DataFrame types tested: processing time is reduced at least by half, at most by over eighty-percent.
-The optimal number of threads (the `max_workers` parameter) is smaller for tall DataFrames: the processing of shorter rows does not compensate for additional thread overhead.
+As shown below, the performance benefits of multi-threaded processing in 3.13t are consistent across all DataFrame types tested: processing time is reduced at least by half, at most by over 80%.
+The optimal number of threads (the `max_workers` parameter) is smaller for tall DataFrames: the quicker processing of smaller rows means that additional thread overhead can degrade performance.

 ![Multi-threaded (3.13t, 1e6, MacOS)](https://raw.githubusercontent.com/static-frame/static-frame/1083/free-thread-perf/doc/source/articles/freethread/threads-ftp-1e6-macos.png)

-Scaling to DataFrames of 100 million elements (1e8), outperformance of multi-threaded processing in 3.13t modestly improves.
+Scaling to DataFrames of 100 million elements (1e8), outperformance improves.
 Processing time is reduced by over 70% for all but two DataFrame types.

 ![Multi-threaded (3.13t, 1e8, MacOS)](https://raw.githubusercontent.com/static-frame/static-frame/1083/free-thread-perf/doc/source/articles/freethread/threads-ftp-1e8-macos.png)